anfedoro/cli-agent/README.md

 session = "default"

 [prompt]
+# leave blank to use the built-in secure system prompt (recommended)
-system_prompt = "You are cli-agent..."
+system_prompt = ""
 custom_prompt = ""
 custom_prompt_mode = "developer"  # or "system" to append to the system message